frankschae/academic-kickstart/content/post/hybridDE/index.md

 * refine the adjoints in case of implicit discontinuities (`ContinuousCallbacks`) and
 * support direct usage through the [jump problem](https://diffeq.sciml.ai/stable/types/jump_types/) interface

 in the upcoming weeks.
-For further information, the interested reader might take a look at the open [issues](https://github.com/SciML/DiffEqSensitivity.jl/issues) in the DiffEqSensitivity.jl package.
+For further information, the interested reader is encouraged to look at the open [issues](https://github.com/SciML/DiffEqSensitivity.jl/issues) in the DiffEqSensitivity.jl package.

 If you have any questions or comments, please don’t hesitate to contact me!